 DESCRIPTION OF PORTFOLIO.
-The portfolio of the Trust contains 25 issues of equity securities of domestic and foreign companies, including 4 ETFs, and 15 issues of Preferred Stocks.
+The portfolio of the Trust contains 25 issues of equity securities of domestic and foreign companies, common stock of 8 ETFs, and 15 issues of Preferred Stocks.
 100% of the issues are initially represented by the Sponsor's contracts to purchase such Securities.